-app if you prefer a comfortable user experience.
+Quick summary (2026): Please go with ISOKit app if you prefer a comfortable user experience.
 In addition, it supports the latest macOS Sonoma and Apple M3 Mac.
-For advanced user who is familar with commands, please go with the Terminal app
+For advanced user who is familar with commands, please go with the Terminal app.
+For Intel Mac running Catalina or preceding versions, you can use the free Bootcamp app to do the job.

-Step 2: Connect USB Drive to Mac
+Step 2: Plug in a USB Drive on Mac

-Step 4: Import Windows 10 ISO
+Step 4: Start Burning Windows ISO to USB

 Pros: